zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/mysql-provider.md

 ```
 In EF Core, the DbContext has a virtual method called `OnConfiguring` which will get called internally by EF Core.

- - It will pass in an `optionsBuilder` instance which can used to configure options for the `DbContext`.
+ - It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
  - The `optionsBuilder` has `UseMySQL` method which expects a connection string as a parameter.

 ## Create Database